irisnet/irishub-sdk-go/README.md

 result, err := client.Bank().Send(to, coins, baseTx)
 ```

 **Note**: If you use the relevant API for sending transactions, you should implement the `KeyDAO` interface.
-Use the `NewDefaultKeyDAO` method to initialize a `KeyDAO` instance, which will use the `AES` encryption method by default.
+Use the `NewKeyDaoWithAES` method to initialize a `KeyDAO` instance, which will use the `AES` encryption method by default.

 ### KeyDAO